-- 2. A MRPC (Multi-Gap Resistive Plate Chamber) detector serving as a time-of-flight (TOF) detector for pion (hadron) identification: Two Chinese groups (Tsinghua University and USTC) have committed to perform R&D and apply for full funding to construct the required MRPC detector for the SoLID project.
-The Chinese groups, in collaboration with US institutions, will also apply for separate funding for MRPC electronics. - 3.
 DAQ electronics: JLab intends to have an electronics pool to share basic DAQ electronics among the four experimental halls.
-Some of these electronics, mainly FADCs, will be utilized by SoLID. - 4.
-Magnet: JLab formally requested the CLEO-II magnet and received a positive response from Cornell University.
-JLab, in coordination with Cornell, had the magnet coils and cryostat be transported to JLab in the fall of 2016 and plans to have the steels be shipped to JLab in the Summer of 2017. - 5.
+Some of these electronics, mainly FADCs, will be utilized by SoLID.

+- 2. Magnet: JLab formally requested the CLEO-II magnet and received a positive response from Cornell University.
+JLab, in coordination with Cornell, had the magnet coils, coil collars and cryostat transported to JLab in the fall of 2016. - 3.
 Beamline: The Hall A beam line with standard instrumentation is assumed to be in operational condition and is not included in the SoLID base equipment.